littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

-v5.1 (06/06/22) - Fixed Imperial Economy, Tweaked Chartered Colonies
+v5.1 (06/12/22) - Fixed/Updated/Adapted/Imrpoved Imperial Economy & Chartered Colonies
 -Specialized subjects for both civics can still be added by event, but change from the Agreement menu is supported.
 -Imperial Economy allows for "fine tuning" subject resource contributions: You can individually set the taxes or subsidies of each resource type.
 -Changed the way the Imperial Economy special vassals work: